LogtalkDotOrg/logtalk3/scripts/NOTES.md

 and `$LOGTALKHOME/integration` directories plus the backend Prolog compiler executable directories to the system path environment variable.

+Depending on the details of you Logtalk installation, you may need to type the scripts extensions when calling them.

 Man pages are provided for all POSIX shell scripts, which can be listed using the `apropos logtalk` command.
 HTML versions of the man pages are also available in the Logtalk website.